udit-narayaan/Apple-retail-sales-analysis/README.md

 ---

 ### Warranty & Product Reliability
-**Questions Asked:**
-- Which product categories have the highest warranty claim rates?
-- What proportion of claims result in free replacement vs paid repair vs void?
-- How long after purchase are customers filing warranty claims?

-**What the Data Revealed:**
 > Subscription Services carry a 9.35% warranty claim rate — the highest of any category — despite contributing just 0.2% of total revenue.
 This is nearly 3x higher than Smartphones (3.46%) and 18x higher than Desktops (0.51%).
 A product